RateCity.com.au

 What happens if you file a claim and it’s denied?

 However, as part of the claims process an insurer may send an adjuster to inspect and assess the damage and loss to the insured property.
-As part of their investigation, an adjuster may discover discrepancies that could impact the risk tolerance of the insurer.
+As part of their investigation, an adjuster may discover discrepancies that could affect the risk tolerance of the insurer.
 Although your claim may be rejected, your policy may be reevaluated and your level of coverage and/or premiums amended to reflect these observed changes.

 This is why it’s vital to inform your insurer of any changes in circumstances as soon as possible to avoid any issues.